karthikashutosh/Kasel-Chat-App/README.md

 # Kasel-Chat-App
-Kasel chat app is clone of whatsapp
+Kasel chat app is clone of whatsapp that we can chat with other person with realtime and We can upload and images to the Chat as well
+We can send media files such as audio and images

 ### Functions
 1. USers can sign in using Social Sign like Google